 AN ILLUSTRATED BOOK OF CATS – HOUSECATS, THEIR RACES AND VARIETIES (JEAN BUNGARTZ, 1896)

 Regarding the development of breeds, the domestic cat has been quite able to keep on being independent and has changed little.
 With all other household pets we find a number of races and varieties, but just a very few distinct races among domestic cat.
-Their footloose and fancy-free life style, desire for freedom, independence, and self-love did not permit breeding according to the current rules of breeding because pressing cats into these constraints is very hard and any transformations they go through can only be seen and identified in the color and structure of their hair.
-The way their body is built has stayed the same, and you can only observe real changes in specific body parts in the hanging-ear cat from China and the tailless cat from the British Isle of Man.
+Their footloose and fancy-free lifestyle, desire for freedom, independence, and self-love did not permit breeding according to the current rules of breeding because pressing cats into these constraints is very hard and any transformations they go through can only be seen and identified in the colour and structure of their hair.
+The way their body is built has stayed the same, and you can only observe real changes in specific body parts in the lop-eared cat from China and the tailless cat from the British Isle of Man.

 The physical characteristics of the domestic cat have been described in a previous section and it only remains to describe some of the established colours and the foreign races and varieties.

 Firstly, the attractive colouring of the wild-coloured or grey-and-black tabby variety of the domestic cat (Fig. 8) from which all other colours were developed.
 This cat approximates the wild cat in its colour and can be confused with a particularly large and strong domestic cat except for the unfailing distinguishing factor of the longer, more pointed tail of the domestic cat.

 Fig. 9.
 Gray Domestic Cat with White Marking.